 Consistent Features across Linear Model Analyses

-In Minitab 17, we made significant improvements to the following types of linear models:
+We made significant improvements to the following types of linear models:

 - Factorial Designs